LyricLy/add-two-numbers/README.md

 3
 ```

-There is presently a maximum length of 4300 digits on each integer inputted.
-There is no restriction on the size of the output.
-These restrictions may be removed in a later version.
+Arbitrary-precision ("bigint") arithmetic is used.
+There is no limit on the size of the inputs.